 Using Microsoft 365 to collaborate with students

-Students will now get the same access to Microsoft 365 as staff.
-This means that students and teachers will have access to collaboration tools that can be useful for group and project work.
+Students will now get the same access to Microsoft 365 which means that students and teachers will have access to collaboration tools that can be useful for group and project work.
 Read more about how you can use the tools to collaborate with students and what you need to consider.

 New opportunities for collaboration